 A smart thermostat can regulate the temperature in the nursery

 If you have a zoned heating and cooling system, you can set different temperatures for different rooms.
-Parents often want the nursery to be slightly warmer or cooler than the rest of the home to ensure the baby's comfort.
+Parents often want the nursery to be just the right temperature to ensure baby’s comfort and to encourage sound sleep.

 Common elements of a good home security system are sensors.
 These devices monitor the opening and closing of windows and doors, and you can view their status directly from your smartphone.

-This activity triggers your security system, so it’s a great way for nervous parents to ensure that they’re little ones are safe and sound at all times.
+This activity triggers your security system, so it’s a great way for nervous parents to ensure that their little ones are safe and sound at all times.

-Keeping your baby comfortable and safe is the ultimate goal of all parents, and smart home technology can help make it easier than ever to do just that.
+Keeping your baby comfortable and safe is the goal of all parents, and smart home technology makes it easier than ever to do just that.

 While you shouldn’t toss out your baby gates and outlet covers just yet, you can enhance your nursery safety measures with some smart tech.
 Many of these features can be easily integrated into a smart home hub and set up through your internet service provider.